Mortrack/AT-09_zs040_ble_STM_driver/README.md

 reliable in Central mode.
 For more details about this and to learn how to use this library, feel free to read the
 <a href=https://github.com/Mortrack/AT-09_zs040_ble_driver/tree/main/documentation>documentation of this project</a>.

-# How to explore the CenyML project files.
+# How to explore the project files.
 The following will describe the general purpose of the folders that are located in the current directory address:

 - **/'Inc'**: